 In order to improve disclosure relating to the functioning of Board Audit Committee and to enhance the reliability and credibility of financial statements of listed companies the Bangladesh Securities and Exchange Commission (BSEC) requires the Audit Committee along with the Management of the Company to review the quarterly and half-yearly financial statements prior to placing the same before the Board for approval.
 The Audit Committee of UCL reviews the interim financial statements before placing the same to the Board.
-The Charter of the Audit Committee clearly includes among others the function of reviewing the quarterly and half-yearly financial statements of the Company.
+The Charter of the Audit Committee clearly includes among others the function of reviewing the financial statements of the Company.

-SIGNIFICANT VARIANCE THAT OCCURS BETWEEN ANNUAL FINANCIAL STATEMENTS
+SIGNIFICANT VARIANCE THAT OCCURS BETWEEN FINANCIAL PERFORMANCES AND ANNUAL FINANCIAL STATEMENTS

-Consolidated EPS for 2021 has been decreased from previous year due to enhancing provision requirement as result of increased NPL, decreasing interest income resulting from no new disbursement & increased NPL, decreasing other operating income resulting from less recovery from written off clients.
+Consolidated EPS for 2022 has been decreased from previous year due to enhancing provision requirement as result of increased NPL, decreasing interest income due to suspend interest income resulting from increased NPL & no new disbursement and decreasing brokerage commission due to sluggish trend in capital market.